 We are often asked to explain what constitutes a medical emergency, and by extension, what warrants a call to Hatzolah.

-Clearly in any situation where there is even the slightest possibility that a delay in obtaining medical attention would endanger life or limb, one should call Hatzolah's emergency number without delay.
+Clearly in any situation where there is even the slightest possibility that a delay in obtaining medical attention would endanger life or limb, one should call Hatzolah's emergency number without delay - including on Shabbos/Yom Tov

-But while a patient experiencing chest discomfort or slurring his/her speech clearly falls into the above category, there are some situations that are less clearly defined.
+However, while a patient who is experiencing chest discomfort or slurring his/her speech clearly falls into the above category, there are some situations that are less-clearly defined.
 While a detailed discussion of every conceivable scenario is impractical and unnecessary, there are some common situations where some guidelines (along with common sense) might be helpful.

 With some careful planning, most instances of emergency childbirth can be avoided.
 Some of the most importing things to plan include: Knowing in advance who will take you to the hospital (or having the phone numbers to several car services handy along with some cash), who will watch your other children (if any) when you go, having a bag of necessities pre-packed, etc., and most importantly......when to leave for the hospital.
 All this should be done several weeks before the anticipated due date.